ismatfarjana/T1A1-WORKBOOK/README.md

  [source](https://en.wikipedia.org/wiki/Type_conversion)

  ---
- ## Q10: Describe the data types recognised by the Ruby programming language ❓
+ ## Q10: Describe the data types recognised by the Ruby programming language.
+In your description you should give example code which uses each data type, and include the name of the Ruby classes which represent each data type. ❓
  ### ❇ Ans:

  The data types recognised by the Ruby programming language are: